Causal Inference on Process Graphs, Part I: The Structural Equation Process Representation

 For the case of SVAR processes, our contribution sets grounds on which the discovery of the process graph can be formalised in the framework of SEP’s - a generalised version of linear SCM’s.
-If the process graph is a directed acyclic graph, then we expect the correspondence between d-separation statements and rank conditions on the covariance for linear Gaussian SCMs to generalise for SVAR processes to a correspondence between process graph level d-spearation statements and frequency-wise rank conditions on the spectral density matrix.
-This would mean that the Markov equivalence class of the process graph of a SVAR processes can be identified in two ways: (1) We could first discover the time series graph and then reduce it to its process graph (note that this graph can contain more information than the Markov equivalence class of the process graph).
+If the process graph is a directed acyclic graph, then each $d$-separation statement about the process graph corresponds to a rank condition on the spectral density matrix, as we show in \cite{reiter2024causal}.
+This means that the Markov equivalence class of the process graph of a SVAR processes can be identified in two ways: (1) We could first discover the time series graph and then reduce it to its process graph (note that this graph can contain more information than the Markov equivalence class of the process graph).
 (2) We could use the SEP approach to discover the process graph directly.
 This poses two related question.
 First, is the estimation of the Markov equivalence class of the process graph along procedure (2) more reliable than discovery along procedure (1)?
 Second, if that turned out to be the case, can we use the information about the process graph to improve the result of discovering the full time series graph?